luqmanbarry/aro-classic-terraform/gitops/apps/platform/namespace-onboarding/README.md

   - `group` for a single group binding
   - `serviceAccount` for a namespace or cross-namespace service account binding
   - `subjects` for explicit Kubernetes RBAC subjects
+- feature `roleBindings` use the same schema as namespace `roleBindings`
+- feature flags add labels and annotations that other platform modules can use; they do not replace the platform module configuration itself
 - `projectRequestTemplate` creates the reusable template object only.
 The cluster-wide `Project` configuration that points to the template is owned by the `self-provisioner` chart.
 - tenant repo credentials should use `ExternalSecret` and should point to the shared `ClusterSecretStore` name `platform-secrets` unless you intentionally override it
 - the tenant Argo CD instance is disabled by default until an admin turns it on
+- when shared tenant Argo CD is enabled, each enabled tenant must define at least one namespace and at least one approved source repo
 - this design uses Argo CD "apps in any namespace"
 - enabled tenant admin and deployer groups get namespace-scoped `Role` and `RoleBinding` objects so they can create `Application` objects in their approved namespaces
 - `ApplicationSet` in any namespace is enabled only for tenants where `allow_application_sets: true`